 Tina Mah was appointed Grand River Hospital’s vice president of planning and performance management in 2008.

-Tina is responsible for strategic and operational planning, quality, risk management/patient safety, decision support, health records/transcription, health information management, privacy and research.
+Tina is responsible for strategic and operational planning, project management office, quality, risk management/patient safety, decision support, health records/transcription, health information management, IT and research.

 You can contact Tina through her assistant Amy Roy at 519-749-4300 extension 2876.

 Karin Olson, Vice President of Clinical Programs and Chief Nursing Executive

 Karin leads the development and delivery of clinical programs and services and is a key participant in hospital-wide activities promoting a safe, patient-centred care environment within Grand River Hospital.
 Her portfolio includes the childbirth, children's, complex continuing care, critical care, emergency, medicine, rehabilitation, renal, stroke and surgery programs as well as infection control and professional practice.
 Karin provides a key link amongst GRH and our Waterloo Wellington partners in health, education and professional activities.

 Karin is a registered nurse with over 33 years of experience spanning acute care, home care, nursing education and clinical leadership.
 She was the former executive director of clinical and systems transformation for British Columbia's Vancouver Costal Health Authority, as well as the former director of acute care services for Lions Gate Hospital.
 Karin's experience has seen her lead change management, collaborate with health service providers, work with capital investment and take on community engagement responsibilities.
 Karin holds a MBA, Master of Science in Nursing and Bachelor of Science in Nursing.
 She has held clinical instructor and faculty positions at the University of British Columbia and the BC Institute of Technology.
 Karin also holds a Certified Health Executive designation from the Canadian Council of Health Leaders, and is a graduate of the BC Patient Safety and Quality Council's Quality Academy.